-Trips for work and work-related travel constitute the second-largest share of daily trips in the region, with trips to home being the largest.
-The morning commute measured in the model refers to the average amount of time it takes to travel from home to place of employment.
+Trips for work and work-related travel account for nearly a quarter of all daily trips in the region and is the constitute the second-largest share of daily trips in the region, with trips to home being the largest.
+The morning commute time that is estimated measured in the travel demand model refers to the average amount of time it takes to travel from home to place of employment.
 Figure 8 illustrates the average commute time for jurisdictions.
 The City of Bellingham continues to have the lowest commute times, understandably so because its urban area contains the most residences and employment options.
 Conversely, rural communities have higher commute times.
 Overall, there appear to be slight variations in comparing 2019 with the 2045 build and no-build forecast.